-New Amsterdam is the NBC medical drama (similar to Night Shift) which is now available on Amazon Prime.
-It stars Ryan Eggold (The Blacklist) as the brilliant and charming Dr. Max Goodwin.
+New Amsterdam is the NBC medical drama (similar to Night Shift) which is available on Amazon Prime.
+It stars Ryan Eggold (The Blacklist) as the brilliant and charming Dr. Goodwin.

 And yes, while this is worthy and the show does a great job of highlighting real-world problems, it's all done in an unrealistic cloud of candyfloss.
 It is really quite tricky to engage with mostly because it's so hard to believe.